fenago/nlp-pytorch/lab_guides/Lab_5.md

 ![](./images/58.PNG)

-Figure 5.13 -- Assigning an index to each word

 Our neural network will take input of a fixed length; however, if we explore our reviews, we will see that our reviews